Endoscopic Retrograde Cholangiopancreatography (ERCP)

 • Drain blocked areas

-Dr Benjamin Yip shares, “Although ERCP is one of the higher risk endoscopic procedures, it is usually well-tolerated.
-I had a patient in her 90's with incurable ampullary cancer which I did ERCP and inserted a biliary metal stent to prevent biliary blockage.
-I remember seeing her one year after the ERCP and she remained well and the stent was functioning well!”
+Dr Benjamin Yip, the Medical Director and Consultant Gastroenterologist of Alpha Digestive & Liver Centre, shares: “Although ERCP is one of the higher-risk endoscopic procedures, it is usually well-tolerated.
+I had a patient in her 90s with incurable ampullary cancer on whom I performed the ERCP procedure and inserted a biliary metal stent to prevent biliary blockage.
+I remember seeing her one year following the ERCP.
+She was doing well, and the stent was functioning well, too!”

-An endoscopic retrograde cholangiopancreatography is considered a minimally invasive procedure.
-There is minimal damage to body tissue.
+Endoscopic retrograde cholangiopancreatography is considered a minimally invasive procedure, which means the approach taken is considered low-risk with minimal damage to surrounding body tissues.

 ERCP vs MRCP

-ERCP, on the other hand, consists of inserting an endoscope into the mouth of the patient all the way up until the pancreas.
+ERCP, on the other hand, involves inserting an endoscope into the mouth of the patient all the way up until the pancreas.
 The gastrointestinal tract is visualised with the video camera on the endoscope.
-Contrast is also used together with x-ray imaging.
+Contrast is also used together with X-ray imaging.

 • Before going for ERCP, inform your care team about any allergies or medical conditions that you have, as well as your detailed medication list and whether or not you are pregnant.

-• Generally, you will be asked to fast at least 8 hours before your procedure.
+• Generally, you will be asked to fast for at least 8 hours before your procedure.

-• Make plans to have someone drive you home after the procedure as driving is discouraged within 24 hours of ERCP as the effects of the sedation given can persist for several hours after the procedure.
+• Make plans to have someone drive you home after the procedure because driving is discouraged within 24 hours of ERCP as the effects of the sedation can persist for several hours after the procedure.

 What can I expect from the ERCP procedure?